Creative and digital

 - 24,674 people work in the ICT industry

-- ICT is the third largest business sector
+- ICT is 3rd largest business sector

 The creative economy and the digital economy are transforming how we work, live and play demonstrated by the size and growth of these important industries within the City of Sydney.